Maze and Labyrinth News - January 2026

 • A large straw maze in opened in China

 In the Heilongjiang province in China a 13K square-meter maze was built and is now open to the public.
 It was made from bails of rice straw.
-Click on the photo in this story to see a quick 10 second flyover.
+Click on the photo in this story to see a quick 10 second flyover or watch the 3 minute version:

 • A straw maze in Burley, Idaho for Christmas